COMMON MISCONCEPTIONS ABOUT DUIS

 A DUI is something you can fight; you’ll need a criminal defense advocate on your side as you navigate your way through the legal process.
 I am here to help you through the challenges that you face after you are charged with a DUI, no matter where you live in Tennessee.
 I serve clients in Chattanooga and all surrounding counties, including Marion County, Rhea County, and Sequatchie County.
 Set up a consultation with me to start seeking answers and a path forward.

-Facts About DUI Charges
+Common Myths and Facts About DUI Charges

 Whether this is the first time you have encountered a DUI or you have been here before, there are a few myths that shroud the charge.
 Let’s take some time to debunk them and talk about some facts.